Visual-Vincent/Lens-Correction-GLSL/README.md

 # Lens Correction GLSL shaders
-A collection of GLSL shaders used to apply lens correction to a rendered image.
+A collection of GLSL shaders used to apply lens correction to a texture.